 For further information and timetables, use the journey planner on the Traveline website.

 Locomotion is a 15-minute walk from Shildon town centre.

 Coaches should drop students off at the Collection Building car park (DL4 2RE).
 Signs will direct you to the entrance at the front of the building.

 Please notify us as soon as possible by calling 0330 058 0058.

 Bags, coats and lunches can be stored securely in the boxes provided.

 Reserved picnic tables are provided for you to eat your packed lunch.

-Toilets are located at the front of the Collection Building next to Café No. 1, and at the rear of the building next to our offices.
+Toilets are located at the front of the Collection Building next to Café No. 1.

 The museum has trained members of staff able to provide first aid and all first-aid incidents are recorded.